 Our future increasingly depends on the development of new materials and innovative combinations of materials – think about the various different materials used to make an iPod™, a mobile phone, or a flat-screen TV, or to power a hybrid automobile.
 Energy is a growing research area in science and engineering—through fuel cells, hybrid vehicles, wind and solar power, "smart" structures, and even nuclear power.
 Advanced materials will play a crucial role in all of these areas.

-The Department of Materials Science and Engineering at Drexel University, in conjunction with the ASM International Philadelphia "Liberty Bell" Chapter, will host Materials Camp℠, a week-long, hands-on academic day camp to introduce high school students to the exciting and important field of materials science and engineering.
+The Department of Materials Science and Engineering at Drexel University, in conjunction with the ASM International Philadelphia "Liberty Bell" Chapter, hosts Materials Camp℠, a week-long, hands-on academic day camp designed to introduce high school students to the exciting and important field of materials science and engineering.
 Materials Camp℠ provides the perfect opportunity for high school students to explore the field of materials science and engineering.

-Run almost entirely by graduate students from the department, Materials Camp℠ comprises a series of short lectures together with hands-on, interactive laboratory sessions; an industry visit (in 2010 the students visited the Boeing Helicopter plant in Chester, PA to see the Osprey assembly line); and a small "project activity" that runs throughout the week.
+Run almost entirely by graduate students from the department, Materials Camp℠ comprises a series of short lectures together with hands-on, interactive laboratory sessions; an industry visit (in 2014 the students visited the Boeing Helicopter plant in Ridley Park, PA to see the Chinook assembly line); and a small "project activity" that runs throughout the week.
 Students, faculty, and staff initially get acquainted at a "welcome breakfast" and the students are then immediately immersed in the fascinating world of materials.

-In the laboratory sessions, camp participants—high school juniors and seniors from across the Delaware Valley, Delaware, and South Jersey—learn about metals, polymers, ceramics, composites, and nanomaterials, how these materials are processed, how their structure determines their properties, and how and where they are used.
+In the laboratory sessions, camp participants—high school juniors and seniors from across the Delaware Valley, Delaware, and South Jersey and beyond—learn about metals, polymers, ceramics, composites, and nanomaterials, how these materials are processed, how their structure determines their properties, and how and where they are used.
 Camp activities include electron microscopy, heat treating, tensile and impact testing of metals, synthesis of slime and foam polymers, composites, and liquid crystal thermometers.
-Student teams will also carry out an engineering design project which runs throughout the week (in 2010, participants built and destroyed tested their own composite beams!) with awards for the top teams.
+Student teams will also carry out an engineering design project which runs throughout the week (in 2014, participants built andtested their own composite beams!) with awards for the top teams.